warutherford/rstudio-tidymodels/README.md

 `docker run -d -it --rm -v $HOME:/app --workdir /app -p 8799:80 -e REDIRECT_URL=http://gpu06.cyverse.org:8799 cyversevice/rstudio-geospatial:3.6.3`

-This will mount your home directory as a folder called /app inside the container, so you can put your data there and it won't disappear when the container stops.
+To mount your home directory as a folder called /app inside the container, so you can put your data there and it won't disappear when the container stops, remove the `--rm` tag:

+`docker run -d -it -v $HOME:/app --workdir /app -p 8799:80 -e REDIRECT_URL=http://gpu06.cyverse.org:8799 cyversevice/rstudio-geospatial:3.6.3`

 The -d flag will run the container as a detached background process, so you won't see anything after you execute it.
 You need to set it to an open port -p, suggested here as 8799 but it can be any four digit number that is not currently in use.